seanxwh/github/Octave/Coursera_Machine_Learning/README.md

 #Coursera Machine Learning
-These are the homework assignments and soultions for the Andrew Ng's Machine Learning in Coursera <br />
+These are the homework assignments for the Andrew Ng's Machine Learning in Coursera <br />
 Assignments List <br />
 Ex1: Linear Regression  <br />
 Ex2: Logistic Regression  <br />